AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 ### Disclaimer

-Before you engage in integrating machine, deep and reinforcement learning models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).
+* Before you engage in integrating machine, deep and reinforcement learning models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).

+* The content of this page and its links is licensed under [Terms And Conditions](TermsAndConditions.md)

+  * Therefore, making derivatives of this page and its links is explicitly not allowed.

 ## Retention Systems